 What are the underwriting issues with regard to having a bicuspid aortic valve?

-An increased risk of endocarditis, aortic dissection and severe aortic valve dysfunction are just a few of the more serious issues that can result from having a bicuspid valve.
+An increased risk of endocarditis, aortic dissection and severe aortic valve dysfunction due to stenosis are just a few of the more serious issues that can result from having a bicuspid valve.

 Congestive heart failure, permanent heart damage, abnormal coronary arteries and unstable blood pressure are other potential issues.

-All of the above are potentially fatal complications and the reason that people with bicuspid valves will pay more for life insurance.
+All of the above are potentially fatal complications and the reason that people with bicuspid valves can pay more for life insurance.

-All life insurance companies will not “rate” you the same with regard to your bicuspid valve.
+All life insurance companies will not “rate” you the same with regard to your bicuspid valve and Regular rates are possible.

 Choosing the wrong company could cost you thousands of dollars over the life of your policy.
 Don’t pay more than you have to!

-What Does Life Insurance Cost If You Have Bicuspid Valve
+What Does Life Insurance Cost With Bicuspid Valve

 The best prognosis for life insurance underwriting purposes is to have a bicuspid valve with mild to no regurgitation, no shortness of breath or other symptoms, a relatively normal echocardiogram, a good ejection fraction over 50% and very good health otherwise.

-Most bicuspid valves get progressively worse as you age and many will ultimately require a heart valve repair or replacement.
+Most bicuspid valves get progressively worse as you age and many will ultimately require an aortic valve replacement.

 So buy as much life insurance as you may need and can afford while you’re younger and healthier.